twilco/widen.github.io/_posts/2016-02-12-testing-future-web-stack.md

 excerpt: "In my last article, I showed you how to develop a full-stack JavaScript web application using some pretty interesting and futuristic libraries and web specifications.
 In this follow-up, I'm going to demonstrate how you can write server-side and client-side unit and integration/Selenium tests for that app entirely in JavaScript."
 ---

-In [my last article][part1], I showed you how to developer a full-stack JavaScript web application using ECMAScript 6, Falcor, React, Babel, Webpack, and NodeJS.
+In [my last article][part1], I showed you how to develop a full-stack JavaScript web application using ECMAScript 6, Falcor, React, Babel, Webpack, and Node.JS.
 Developing a project using this futuristic stack is undoubtedly fun, but this is only a piece of the puzzle.
 Any code you write that is meant to be used by others should be tested.
 Manually testing your code is certainly one approach, though you will find this route cumbersome.
 In order to make more efficient use of your time and provide executable documentation for future maintainers, it is important to develop a suite of automated tests.
 In this follow-up article, I'll show you how to write automated tests for _all_ of the code we wrote in the first article.
 We will automate testing of the frontend and server-side code, _plus_ I'll show you how to write automated integration (a.k.a.
 Selenium) tests that exercise the entire application. **Keeping with the spirit of the first article, all tests will be written using JavaScript and made available in [an updated version of the same GitHub repository][repo-v2]**.
 After completing this article and following the coding examples, you'll see how easy and satisfying it is to write automated tests for _your_ web applications.

-Generally speaking, automated tests ensure that future changes to our code due to maintenance or evolution do not cause our application to regress.
-In other words, we want to be sure that our users are _always_ able to add new names.
-It's also important that the list of names presented to the user is accurate and up-to-date.
+Automated tests ensure that future changes to our code due to maintenance or evolution do not cause our application to regress.
+In the context of this simple application, we want to be sure that users are _always_ able to add new names.
+It's also important that the list of names presented to the user be accurate and up-to-date.
 There are probably some edge cases that should be tested as well.
 What happens if our server goes down?
 How does the UI respond?
 It's also prudent to ensure that our application works in all supported browsers.
 If you have spent any amount of time developing for the web, you already know that this is a real concern due to potential browser-specific issues and varying web API and JavaScript implementations.
 And what if an unexpected condition is encountered server-side?
 How will our Falcor routes deal with this?
 While our app is indeed trivial, there is quite a bit that can go wrong, and that means we have a lot of tests to write!

-While manual tests are still important, I'm going to discuss automated tests in this article.
-Furthermore, I'll discuss two distinct types of automated tests - unit tests, and integration tests.
+While manual tests are still important, I'm going to discuss automated testing in this article.
+Furthermore, I'll discuss two distinct types of automated tests - unit tests and integration tests.
 Unit tests are low-level and very narrowly scoped.
-They exercise only specific sections of your code.
+They exercise only specific sections of the code.
 For example, we'll write a different set of unit tests for each frontend React component, along with a set of tests for our backend Falcor routes.
 It's critical that we focus on testing the specific roles of each of these modules, and that may mean mocking out a module's internal dependencies so that we can better control the environment.
 When we "mock" something, we're essentially replacing it with a dummy version that we have full control over.
 This eliminates uncertainty in our testing environment.

-In addition to unit tests, we have integration tests, which may also be known as "Selenium" or "" tests due to the tool most commonly used to execute them.
+In addition to unit tests, we have integration tests, which may also be known as "workflow" or "Selenium" tests due to the tool most commonly used to execute them.
 Integration tests differ from unit tests in their purpose and focus.
 While unit tests exercise specific code paths inside of a specific isolated module of code, integration tests are aimed at testing user workflows.
 They are high-level tests and are written with our users in mind.
 Instead of testing the module that is responsible for adding a new name, we'll instead load the app in a browser, type a new name into the input field, hit enter, and then ensure that name is added to the list on the page.
 In this respect, _all_ of our code is being tested at once.
 Our job is to not only ensure user workflows are covered, but also that all of our components play nicely together in a realistic scenario.
-While there are other definitions of "integration" testing as meaning of this term seems to be somewhat subjective, we're going to work with the definition outlined here throughout this article.
+While there are other definitions of "integration" testing, as the meaning of this term seems to be somewhat subjective, we're going to work with the definition outlined here throughout this article.

 ## Part 0: Bringing our code and project up-to-date
-Since the last article 4 months ago, most of our project's dependencies have changed in some way, some of them drastically.
+Since the last article (exactly 4 months ago), most of our project's dependencies have changed in some way, some of them drastically.
 The most visible changes were to Falcor and Babel.

 Version 0.1.16 of Falcor brings [a breaking change][falcor-path-change] that affected our response parsing code.
-In short, an unexpected item is visible among expected properties of "get" resonses: `$__path`.
-This new property is useful for creating new models based on sections of an existing JSON graph.
-This is accomplished using [the new `Model.deref` method][falcor-model-deref].
+In short, an unexpected item is visible among expected properties of "get" responses: `$__path`.
+This new property is useful for creating new models based on sections of an existing JSON graph, which is accomplished using [the new `Model.deref` method][falcor-model-deref].
 However, we don't have much use for this in our simple app.
 Since we only want to see the requested values in our "get" responses, we must [make use of a new `Falcor.keys` method][falcor-code-updates], which iterates over all of the keys in the response, ignoring the `$__path` property.
 In this way, it functions exactly like [`Object.keys`][object-keys-mdn], except for the added convenience of skipping this unwanted property.

 Babel 6.x brings a number of substantial changes that have a cascading effect on some of our _other_ dependencies.
 Essentially, Babel was carved up into many different smaller and more focused libraries in 6.0.
 This required us to explicitly [pull in separate libraries for ES6, React, and command-line support][package.json-babel-updates] with Babel.
 The "main" Babel library - babel-core - doesn't perform ES6, ES7, or React compilation tasks anymore.
 Our [WebPack configuration for the Babel loader also changed][webpack-babel-updates] slightly as a result.